Samsung adds a controller to the Gear VR, will bundle both with Galaxy S8 pre-orders

 The controller has three degrees of movement and a built-in trigger.
 It’s a fairly minimalist offering, as one would expect from what’s essentially an entry-level VR experience, but it should go a ways toward adding a bit of immersion to the Gear VR experience — or at the very least it’ll save users from having to fumble with the side of the headset.

 The headset itself remains largely unchanged.
-The coloring is slightly different than the version the company released alongside the Note 7 last year.
+The coloring is slightly different from the version the company released alongside the Note 7 last year.
 It’s now something called “Orchid Gray,” in keeping with Samsung’s extremely non-specific naming scheme.
 The dimensions, naturally, have been rejiggered to accommodate the S8 and S8+, alongside older models dating back to the S6 and Note 5.
 Otherwise it’s basically the same headset, including the 101-degree field of view and combo USB-C/micro-USB inputs.

-The new Gear VR will hit along side the S8 on April 21.
+The new Gear VR will hit alongside the S8 on April 21.

 The company’s also taking the opportunity to update its Gear 360 camera.
 This one’s getting a more dramatic visual update, moving the 1,160mAh battery down to its base rather than its enlarged head.
 The 360 camera is capable of shooting 4K video at 24FPS, via its pair of 15-megapixel cameras.
 It can also stream video in 2K.
 Most compelling of all, the company will be making the camera compatible for iOS and macOS.